 White is a leader in the protection of native Forever Wild habitats and ecosystems as well as working forests and farmlands and has been personally involved in the preservation of thousands of acres in Northwestern Connecticut and in northern New England from the Adirondacks though Vermont and New Hampshire to the Great North Woods of Maine.
 He continues to be a force in the permanent protection of conserved forestland as forever-wild habitat, always with a deep basis in peer-reviewed ecological science.
 This work has led to the protection of over 2,000 acres in Connecticut as forever natively wild, single-handedly quadrupling the quantity of such protections in the state.
-He has performed ecological studies and written baseline ecological reports and habitat management plans on properties of up to 7,500 acres in size for clients including numerous land trusts in New England, several municipalities, the USFS Forest Legacy Program, and many private landowners across New England.
+He has performed ecological studies and written baseline ecological reports and habitat management plans on properties of up to 7,500 acres in size for clients including numerous land trusts in New England, several municipalities, the USFS Forest Legacy Program, and many private landowners in the region.
 His Traprock Wilderness Recovery Strategy to protect the traprock ridge ecosystem in the Central Valley of Connecticut received the Governor’s Green Circle Award from the Connecticut Council for Environmental Quality.
 White wrote the 2004 Town of Colebrook Plan of Conservation and Development that received the Excellence in Conservation Award from the Northwest Conservation District.
-He wrote the Management Plan for the Sandy Brook Natural Area Preserve in Algonquin State Forest in Colebrook, Connecticut and produced the 2016 baseline ecological study of the Colby Hill Ecological Project, a 716-acre Long Term Ecological Research (LTER) site in the northern Green Mountains that is affiliated with Middlebury College.
+He wrote the Management Plan for the Sandy Brook Natural Area Preserve in Algonquin State Forest in Colebrook, Connecticut and produced the 2016 baseline ecological study of the Colby Hill Ecological Project, a 716-acre Long Term Ecological Research (LTER) site in the northern Green Mountains that is affiliated with Northeast Wilderness Trust and Middlebury College.
 White received the Connecticut Land Conservation Council’s Katchen Coley Excellence in Conservation Award in 2017.
 He continues to work in the preservation endeavor and to date has been involved with the permanent protection of over 25,000 acres of wild and working lands.
 He attributes his success directly to the energies of the remarkable conservation communities of New England and especially to volunteer board members who selflessly contribute their minds and labors to land protection.